Home Compare ASM.AS vs RACE.MI

 ASM International vs Ferrari N.V.: Which Stock Looks Stronger in 2026?

-Ferrari holds the cleaner structural position, with growth as the main driver and stability adding further support.
-ASM International does not offset that deficit through any equally strong structural edge elsewhere.
+Ferrari holds the cleaner structural position, with the lead spread across profitability and valuation.
 In the market, ASM International carries the stronger setup — intact trend against Ferrari's broken trend.
 That leaves a split case: the structural lead stays with Ferrari, but the market is not currently confirming it.

 Trajectory Similarity